The 7 Peruvian Drinks You Can't Miss on Your Trip

 5. Mate de Coca

 One of the most traditional of Peruvian drinks, Mate de Coca is quite literally tea brewed with the infamous Coca leaf.
-Many foreigners assume the Coca leaf to be synonymous with the drug cocaine, but as we explain here, this is far from the case.
+Many foreigners assume the Coca leaf to be synonymous with the drug cocaine, this is far from the case.
 Coca leaves have been used for their medicinal properties safely and responsibly by the indigenous people of Peru for thousands of years, providing energy, and helping to combat the effects of altitude sickness.

 Mate de Coca is found primarily in the Andean highlands of Peru, the ancestral homeland of the Inca people and modern-day home to Cusco and Machu Picchu, among other locations of interest to tourists.
 A slightly bitter but by no means unpleasant taste is a small price to pay for the jolt of pleasant energy a warm cup of Mate de Coca will give you.